danielbrenom/danielbrenom/README.md

 I'm a fullstack developer, currently working on Robotic Process Automation using .NET @ IBM.

-- 🔭 I develop some plugins for the MMORPG Final Fantasy XIV, repos below.
+- 🔭 I develop some plogons for Final Fantasy XIV, repos below.
 - 📫 How to reach me: danielbrenom@gmail.com

 ### Developer profile overview